 Deferasirox (Exjade): a new iron chelator.
 Med Lett Drugs Ther 2006; 48 (1233): 35-6.
 PubMed Citation (Concise review of the efficacy, safety and costs of deferasirox mentions that it has been associated with serum aminotransferase elevations and several cases of hepatitis).

 Cappellini MD, Cohen A, Piga A, Bejaoui M, Perrotta S, Agaoglu L, Aydinok Y, et al. A phase 3 study of deferasirox (ICL670), a once-daily oral iron chelator, in patients with beta-thalassemia.
 Blood 2006; 107: 3455-62.
 PubMed Citation (Among 586 patients with beta thalassemia treated with either oral deferasirox or subcutaneous deferoxamine for one year, decreases in liver iron concentrations were similar with the highest doses; side effects of deferasirox included elevations in creatinine in 38% and ALT [

 ≥2 times ULN] in two patients).

 Galanello R, Piga A, Forni GL, Bertrand Y, Foschini ML, Bordone E, Leoni G, et al. Phase II clinical evaluation of deferasirox, a once-daily oral chelating agent, in pediatric patients with beta-thalassemia major.
 Haematologica 2006; 91: 1343-51.
-PubMed Citation (Among 40 children [ages 2-17 years] with beta thalassemia treated with deferasirox for 48 weeks, liver iron concentrations gradually increased and 5 developed ALT or AST elevations
+PubMed Citation (Among 40 children [ages 2-17 years] with beta thalassemia major treated with deferasirox for 48 weeks, liver iron concentrations increased gradually despite treatment, and 5 subjects developed ALT or AST elevations

 ≥5 times ULN, which resolved on stopping and did not recur on restarting deferasirox).